 It’s not always easy to receive the gold you’ve earned in the Badger State.
 Wisconsin, like all other states, has mechanics lien laws to help construction workers and suppliers like you get paid.
 Like all other states, Wisconsin mechanics lien and Wisconsin construction lien laws are also confusing and complicated.
 So you need to know how the law works to be able to properly file a Wisconsin lien and protect your right to be paid.
-Here are 5 things you need to know about the Wisconsin lien laws as reported to NLB busy our network of construction attorneys and construction lawyers to successfully file your next lien.
+Here are 5 things you need to know about the Wisconsin lien laws as reported to NLB busy our network of Wisconsin construction attorneys and Wisconsin construction lawyers to successfully file your next lien.

 WHO CAN FILE A WISCONSIN MECHANICS LIEN